jay-taylor/charliepy/docs/index.rst

 Citing CharLiePy
 ----------------
 If you use CharLiePy as part of a research project then you can of course also cite this documentation as a reference point for CharLiePy.
-If you have used CharLiePy for some research then please tell us about it by contacting one of the contributors!

 Why Python?
 -----------